jakearchibald/navigation-transitions/README.md

 * Enable complex transitions.
 * Allow transitions to start while the next page is being fetched.
-* Allow transisitions to differ between link-clicking, back button, forward button, reload button.
+* Allow transitions to differ between link-clicking, back button, forward button, reload button.
 * Allow transitions to cater for a non-zero scroll position in the navigated-to page.

 # API sketch